BambooHR/bhr-api-php/docs/Api/EmployeesApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$filter = new \BhrSdk\Model\\BhrSdk\Model\GetEmployeesFilterRequestObject(); // \BhrSdk\Model\GetEmployeesFilterRequestObject | Filters for matching employees.
-Encode filter properties using  If the caller does not have access to the filtered field on a matching employee, the employee will be excluded from the result set to avoid leaking sensitive data.
+$filter = new \BhrSdk\Model\\BhrSdk\Model\GetEmployeesFilterRequestObject(); // \BhrSdk\Model\GetEmployeesFilterRequestObject | Filters used to match employees.
+Encode filter properties using deepObject style.
+If the caller does not have access to the filtered field on a matching employee, that employee is excluded from the results to avoid leaking sensitive data.
 $sort = 'sort_example'; // string | Comma-separated list of sortable fields.
-Prefix with '-' for descending.
-Allowed: employeeId,firstName,lastName,preferredName,jobTitleName,status.
-Nulls sort first in ascending, last in descending.
-If the caller does not have access to this field on an employee, the result will be excluded from the final result set to avoid leaking sensitive information.
+Prefix a field with \"-\" for descending order.
+Allowed fields: `employeeId`, `firstName`, `lastName`, `preferredName`, `jobTitleName`, `status`.
+Nulls sort first in ascending order and last in descending order.
+If the caller does not have access to the sort field for an employee, that employee is excluded from the final result set to avoid leaking sensitive information.
-$page = new \BhrSdk\Model\\BhrSdk\Model\CursorPaginationQueryObject(); // \BhrSdk\Model\CursorPaginationQueryObject | Pagination parameters
+$page = new \BhrSdk\Model\\BhrSdk\Model\CursorPaginationQueryObject(); // \BhrSdk\Model\CursorPaginationQueryObject | Cursor-based pagination parameters (`limit`, `after`, `before`).

 try {
     $result = $apiInstance->getEmployeesList($filter, $sort, $page);